 When follow-up echocardiograms continued to show no change in the VSD, Katy’s parents prepared for the next step.
 “Dr. de Moor told us early on that open-heart surgery was a probability if the VSD didn’t resolve.
 It made sense to fix the hole now, while Katy was young and before it became a serious issue,” said Lisa.

 After getting a second opinion, Katy’s parents felt confident that she should remain in Dr. de Moor’s care.
-He referred them to the Pediatric Cardiothoracic Program and Deborah Bunk, PA-C, physician assistant, at Floating Hospital.
+He referred them to the Pediatric Cardiothoracic Program and Deborah Bunk, PA-C, physician assistant, at Tufts Children's Hospital.
 "Deb and the team explained what was going to happen before, during and after surgery.
 Dr. de Moor's recommendation solidified our decision to go ahead,” said Lisa.

-Deborah served as the family’s personal liaison throughout the surgical process: fielding questions at pre-operative appointments, directing an unhurried tour of Floating’s Pediatric Intensive Care Unit (PICU) and keeping the family informed while Katy was in the operating room (OR) and afterward in the PICU.
+Deborah served as the family’s personal liaison throughout the surgical process: fielding questions at pre-operative appointments, directing an unhurried tour of Tufts Children's’s Pediatric Intensive Care Unit (PICU) and keeping the family informed while Katy was in the operating room (OR) and afterward in the PICU.
 “Deb never made us feel rushed or worried.
 She is the level-headed, firm and kind person you want in charge of your child’s care.
 We felt she truly cared about Katy and our family,” Lisa said.

 Play eases transition to surgery